-Attribute Mnemonic Applicable to Basic Profile Applicable to High Performance Profile Description Notes Affinity af × × Specifies workloads that should be hosted on the same computer node.
-Optional Non- Affinity naf ~ \$ Specifies workloads that should not be hosted on the same computer node.
-Optional Dedicate cores dc × ≪ Specifies whether or not the workload can share sibling threads with other workloads.
+Profile Extension Mnomonic Applicable to Basic Applicable to High Performance Description Notos Name Millemonic Profile FIOIIIe workload profile is used Notes so that the workload can be spread across all NUMA nodes.
+Latency 1 × ~ Specifies latency requirements used for locating workloads.
+Optional Affinity af × × Specifies workloads that should be hosted on the same computer node.
+Optional Non-Affinity naf ≪ ≪ Specifies workloads that should not be hosted on the same computer node.
+Optional Dedicate cores dc × ~ Specifies whether or not the workload can share sibling threads with other workloads.
 Default is No such that it allows different workloads on different threads.
-Optional Network Interface Option n Ø \$ See section 4.2.5.
-Optional Storage Extension s < × See section 4.2.6.
-Optional Profile Name pn < ≪ Specifies the profile "B" or "H".
-Required Profile Extension ре × × Specifies the profile extensions (section 4.2.3).
-Optional Profile Extra Specs pes × \$ Specifies special node configurations not accounted for by the profile and profile extensions.
+Optional Network Interface Option n × ~ See section 4.2.5.
+Optional Storage Extension S ~ × See section 4.2.6.
+Optional Profile Name pn \$ × Specifies the profile "B" or "H".
+Required Profile Extension ре × ≪ Specifies the profile extensions (section 4.2.3).
+Optional Profile Extra Specs pes × ≪ Specifies special node configurations not accounted for by the profile and profile extensions.
 Optional

-Table 22: Resource Flavours (complete list of Workload Capabilities) Specifications
+Table 26: Resource Flavours (complete list of Workload Capabilities) Specifications